POM: Prescription only medicine

 Patients with pre-existing liver dysfunction, including chronic active hepatitis, have an increased frequency of liver function abnormalities during combination antiretroviral therapy and should be monitored according to standard practice.
 If there is evidence of worsening liver disease in such patients, interruption or discontinuation of treatment must be considered (see section 4.2).

 Immune Reactivation Syndrome: In HIV-infected patients with severe immune deficiency at the time of institution of combination antiretroviral therapy (CART), an inflammatory reaction to asymptomatic or residual opportunistic pathogens may arise and cause serious clinical conditions, or aggravation of symptoms.
 Typically, such reactions have been observed within the first few weeks or months of initiation of CART.
-Relevant examples are cytomegalovirus retinitis, generalized and/or focal mycobacterial infections and Pneumocystis carinii pneumonia.
+Relevant examples are cytomegalovirus retinitis, generalized and/or focal mycobacterial infections and Pneumocystis jirovecii pneumonia.
 Any inflammatory symptoms should be evaluated and treatment instituted when necessary.
-Autoimmune disorders (such as Graves' disease) have also been reported to occur in the setting of immune reactivation; however, the reported time to onset is more variable and can occur many months after initiation of treatment.
+Autoimmune disorders (such as Graves' disease and autoimmune hepatitis) have also been reported to occur in the setting of immune reactivation; however, the reported time to onset is more variable and can occur many months after initiation of treatment.

 Patients should be cautioned about the concomitant use of self-administered medications (see section 4.5).